Cuban-American Rep Introduces House Resolution to Condemn Sanders

 The resolution condemned Sanders for his remarks “disregarding the history of systemic human rights abuses, forced indoctrination, and authoritarian actions of the literacy and education policies of the communist Castro dictatorship in Cuba.”

 At press time, the House has yet to vote to pass the resolution.
 Rep. Donna Shalala (D-FL), also from a district heavily populated by Cuban-Americans, appeared however to support the content of the resolution, suggesting some bipartisan agreement.
+Yet by preventing the vote, Democrats did not allow Shalala – or other potential supporters of the move, like Cuban-American Rep. Albio Sires (D-NJ), from having to support the vote (and oppose the party) or reject the vote (and disappoint their large Cuban-American constituencies).

 Sanders has spent much of the week defending Fidel Castro, both in televised interviews and on the stage of the Democrat Party’s tenth primary debate on Tuesday.
 On Sunday, Sanders told 60 Minutes that he considered blanket condemnation of the murderous Castro regime “unfair.”